vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 If we look deeper at the configuration building process, the configuration compiler will require the pipelines to build the [configuration](https://github.com/timberio/vector/blob/v0.15.0/src/config/builder.rs#L71).

-To do so, we'll need to implement a `PipelineConfigBuilder` from the previous section, then we'll update [the `compile` function](https://github.com/timberio/vector/blob/v0.15.0/src/config/compiler.rs#L4), to build a `Config` containing the required pipeline components, the compiler will load the pipeline's configurations, load the transforms and substitute the aliases.
+To do so, we'll need to implement a `PipelineConfigBuilder` from the previous section, then we'll update [the `compile` function](https://github.com/timberio/vector/blob/v0.15.0/src/config/compiler.rs#L4), to build a `Config` containing the required pipeline components.
+The compiler will load the pipeline's transforms and add the routes `ouputs` to the corresponding `sinks`.

 The components coming from the pipeline will be cloned inside the final `Config`, in the `transforms` `IndexMap` and the `Routes` from the pipeline components will be added to the referring components input field.